 For those of you who are thinking, "What's a cheap SIM?

-(New) XperiaZ2 (docomo) with BIGLOBE's cheap SIM + au mobile phone
+When I started using it, the process was like this.
+(Old) iPhone5 (SoftBank) (New) XperiaZ2 (docomo) with BIGLOBE's cheap SIM + au mobile phone

 - 1. Picked up the phone you want to use (XperiaZ2 white ROM) through online shopping